Tapia’s solo HR in 9th lifts Rockies over Phillies 5-4

-DENVER (AP) — Raimel Tapia hit a solo home run with one out in the ninth inning and Colorado Rockies rallied past the Philadelphia Phillies 5-4 on Friday night.
+DENVER (AP) — Raimel Tapia hit a solo home run with one out in the ninth inning and the Colorado Rockies rallied past the Philadelphia Phillies 5-4 on Friday night.

 Trevor Story, C.J.
 Cron and Garrett Hampson also homered for Colorado, which has won three straight.

-The Rockies trailed by two runs twice before Tapia ended it with a shot over the scoreboard in right off closer Hector Neris (1-2).
-It was his third of the season.
+The Rockies trailed by two runs twice before Tapia ended it with a shot over the scoreboard in right field off closer Hector Neris (1-2).
+It was his third homer of the season.

+“The pitch before that he threw the same pitch, so I was kind of sitting on that pitch,” Tapia said through a translator.
+“I knew I hit it on the barrel and I knew it had a chance.
+I knew I hit it well.”

+It was the first game-ending homer of Tapia’s career.
+He flung his helmet to the side as he ran down the third base line toward home.

 Mychal Givens (1-1) pitched the top of the ninth to earn the win.